nishant0392/todo-app-backend/README.md

 Technologies used:
-1. MEAN stack (MongoDB, Express, Angular 8 & Node.js) along with
-SOCKET.IO for real-time functionalities.
+  MongoDB, Express & Node.js along with SOCKET.IO for real-time functionalities..
-2. Bootstrap for responsive design.

 Features:
 1. User can create a list in a tree-like structure, as in a filesystem and can have